 The main observation is that common variants are relatively few in number (69) and type (mostly isoleucine (I) <–> valine(V)), suggesting strong biological constraints on allowable variation.
 On the other hand, rare variants are many (377) and diverse, which is what one would expect if these are largely sequencing errors.

 I think there is potentially more of interest here in terms of allowable substitutions.
 For example, Breen et al Nature 2012 490:535 recently demonstrated that molecular evolution is highly constrained by epistasis, such that most mutations are not allowed in a given context, which is presumably what underlies the restricted variation in avian COI.
 (Breen and colleagues calculations were based on alignments of 2 nuclear and 14 organellar genes, the latter including COI.)
 In a general way this makes sense–birds can have different kinds of feathers but none have scales like fish.
 It might be of interest to compare COI amino acid variation in birds to other barcode datasets such as fish or lepidoptera.

 This entry was posted on Wednesday, November 21st, 2012 at 10:55 pm and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.